YZCU/REPS/README.md

 Email: yuzeng_chen@whu.edu.cn

 ## Citation
 If you find our work helpful in your research, kindly consider citing it.
-We appreciate your support��
+We appreciate your support！

 ```
 @ARTICLE{chen2024reps,